Srikanthssp/Sentinel-with-XDR/labguide/part-01/lab13.md

    ![Picture 1](../media/image_36.png)

-1. In the Basics tab, select the Subscription, Resource Group and select **sentinelworkspace**, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution. click on **Review + create**.
+1. In the Basics tab, select the existing Subscription, Resource Group:**sentinel-rg** and select **sentinelworkspace**, provide the details for your existing workspace. *Optionally*, review the different tabs (Workbooks, Analytics, Hunting Queries, Watchlists, Playbooks) in the solution. click on **Review + create**.

    ![Picture 1](../media/image_38.png)

+1. Click on **Create**

-    >**Note:** That the deployment process takes **about 15 minutes**, you need to make sure all the ingested data is ready for you to use once finished.
+    >**Note:** That the deployment process takes **about 15 minutes**.

+1. You will able to see those pre-recorded data ingested into the selected Microsoft Sentinel Workspace.

    ![Picture 1](../media/image_37.png)

 ## Review
-In this lab, you will complete the following tasks:
+In this lab, you have created Microsoft Sentinel Training lab Solution to explore Microsoft Sentinel features.
-+ Using Sentinel Training Lab